rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 Next, we need to add information about the production deployment to the new `tfvars` file.

+If you installed with kustomize, make sure you have set all the proper environment variables as you did when you installed the cluster.
+If you do not have these environment variables set because you installed with Terraform, you can obtain the values by searching for the variables `s3_secret`, `rds_secret`, and `artifact_store` in `terraform.tfstate`.

 Go to the directory `deployments/upgrade-baseline` and run:

 ```bash